pnsn/GFAST/ShakeAlertBranch.md

 Among many advantages of this approach are that the current dmlib is available on all ShakeAlert servers.

+Adding dmlib also adds a libxerces and qlib2 dependencies, which are naturally already on ShakeAlert machines.

 ## compiling dmlib on non-SA computers.

 You will need xerces and earthworm dev resources to compile dmlib.